Ohalo II: Sickles for harvesting cereals

 Use-wear analysis of five glossed flint blades found at Ohalo II provides the earliest evidence for the use of composite cereal harvesting tools.
 The wear traces indicate that tools were used for harvesting near-ripe semi-green wild cereals, shortly before grains are ripe and disperse naturally.
 The studied tools were not used intensively, and they reflect two harvesting modes: flint knives held by hand and inserts hafted in a handle.
 The finds shed new light on cereal harvesting techniques some 8,000 years before the Natufian culture and 12,000 years before the establishment of sedentary farming communities in the Near East.
 Furthermore, the new finds accord well with evidence for the earliest ever cereal cultivation at the site and the use of stone-made grinding implements.

 Spatial distribution and gender roles

 A study analysing the distribution of flint materials and plant materials showed that distinct parts of the huts were used for different purposes.

 The concentration of flint material in the entrance area contrasts with plant material concentration and grinding stone placement in other parts of the hut, suggesting a distinct separation in activity space for food-preparation and tool-making.
 It is likely that this was a deliberate division of space within the hut.
 However it is also possible that these two activities were not absolutely restricted to their respective areas.

-One possible interpretation of this observed divide is labor division based on gender.
+One possible interpretation of this observed divide is labor division based on sex.

 Such a division has been observed in many past societies, however the culture-specific variability of this is also very high.